hytechclub/web-101/Week04/README.md

 Students will update their game comparison website by following [these instructions](GameComparisonIndividual.md).

 ## Challenge: Oscars Tables
-Students will create a webpage providing information about the 92nd Academy Awards in the form of tables.
+Students will create a webpage providing information about the 95th Academy Awards in the form of tables.
 Instructions are in the [OscarsChallenge](OscarsChallenge.md) file.

+## Challenge: Recursion
+Students will put tables inside of tables by following the steps in the [RecursionChallenge](RecursionChallenge.md) file.

 ## Agenda